-For those students residing in Michigan State University residence halls, the Residence Hall Contract is a requirement of the Board of Trustees.
+- For those students residing in Michigan State University residence halls, the Residence Hall Contract is a requirement of the Board of Trustees.
 The contract indicates the services provided by the Department of Residence Halls and states the conditions by which the resident agrees to abide in order to maintain good standing as a hall resident.
-Once the student moves in to a residence hall, the contract becomes effective and remains in effect for the balance of the academic year.
-Students should consult the Hall Manager for information and policies regarding the housing contract.
+Once the student moves into a residence hall, the contract becomes effective and remains in effect for the balance of the academic year.
+Students should consult the hall manager for information and policies regarding the housing contract. - 2.
 A student living in an off-campus living unit should fully understand the terms and duration of a lease or housing contract.
-Guidelines to leasing are available in the Student Life Center, 101 Student Services Building and from the Tenant's Resource Center, 855 Grove Street, East Lansing.
+Guidelines to leasing are available in the Student Life Center, 101 Student Services Building and from the Housing Resource Center, 300 Bailey Street, East Lansing, 337-9795.

-DISORDERLY ASSEMBLAGES OR CONDUCT (Ordinance 16.00)
+DISORDERLY ASSEMBLAGES OR CONDUCT